Fifth-Order-Ignorant/Baobab/README.md

 The African Impact Challenge is a non-profit investing in aspiring young African entrepreneurs.
 Participants work on building market innovations that tackle their country’s challenges with technology.
-This project provides a community and e-learning platform for the moderators and participants of the challenge.
+The motivation of this project is to provide a user-friendly community and e-learning platform for the moderators and participants of the challenge.

 ### Features